bjergsen243/learn-go-with-tests/template.md

 ## Write the test first
 ## Try to run the test
-## Viết lượng code tối thiểu để chạy test và kiểm tra kết quả lỗi
+## Write the minimal amount of code for the test to run and check the failing test output
-## Viết đủ code để test chạy thành công
+## Write enough code to make it pass
 ## Refactor

 ## Repeat for new requirements